readysetmark/WealthPulse/Readme.md

 		- calculate basis total -- not sure how to do this cleanly right now
 		- need to generate parent accounts w/ amounts (used to do this, but removed and it should be done as a later step in the balance report)
 - [x] Need query function for latest price as of date (check .pricedb then ledger prices)
+- [ ] Can I use LINQ for querying?

 Documentation
 - [ ] Use of commodities within file